SubmergedAmongUs/Submerged/README.md

 # Releases

-The table below only contains Steam versions of Among Us.
+The table below only contains Steam versions of Among Us, however Submerged is compatible with Epic Games and Itch.io versions as well.
 The changelog for each version can be found under the [Releases](https://github.com/SubmergedAmongUs/Submerged/releases) tab.

 | Among Us Version | Submerged Version | Links |
 |:-:|:-:|:-:|